About us

 • Diversity, Feelings, Environment/Nature, Gender/Sexuality, Safety, Individual/ Identity, Community, Solidarity/Allyship, Age/Generation, Senses/Body image

-Follow us in social media, join loyalty program
+Follow us in social media

-You can also find us on Facebook and Instagram: @caisahelsinki
+Find us on Facebook and Instagram: @caisahelsinki

 HISTORY